-I define jewelry as creations, which are useful, artistic, symbolic, identifying, and an expression of personal ideas.
+I define jewelry as creations which are useful, artistic, symbolic, identifying, and an expression of personal ideas.
 In my earring line some of the motifs I use are leaves, birds, and windows.
-When these elements and others are integrated into a piece they can represent new beginnings, changes, hope, and further growth in oneself.
-The materials that I enjoy using most are sterling silver, copper, gold, pearls, and semiprecious stones.
-My intention for each one-of-a-kind piece are that it is clean looking, distinctive, and artistically rendered.
+When these elements and others are integrated into a piece, they can represent new beginnings, changes, hope, and further growth in oneself.
+The materials that I enjoy using most are sterling silver, copper, gold, and pearls, and semiprecious stones.
+My intentions for each one-of-a-kind pieces are that it is clean looking, distinctive, and artistically rendered.

-The pieces with the Asian like faces are inspired by the feminine, graceful, and romantic scenes of the Ukiyo-E period of Japanese art.
-The piece, “Unmentionables”, has different faces, all expressions of surprise, serenity, wonder, and ecstasy.
-On the back of the piece there are hidden hand cut flowers, roller printed leaf patterns, and scenes of paired lovers.
-Ukiyo-E, or images of the floating world, were representations of the everyday life of Japan in the 16th through the 19th centuries.
-This piece brings together my own interest in the expressive power of faces, while exploring the serenity and grace of the everyday in my own time.
+The pieces with the Asian-like faces are inspired by the feminine, graceful, and romantic scenes of the Ukiyo-E period of the Japanese art.
+The piece “Unmentionables” has different faces, all expressions of surprise, serenity, wonder, and ecstasy.
+On the back of the pieces there are hidden hand cut flowers, roller printed leaf patterns, and scenes of paired lovers.
+Ukiyo-E or images of the floating world were representations of the everyday life of Japan in the 16th through the 19th centuries.
+This piece brings together my own everyday in my own time.